 They’ve just released a terrific double-album of new original material called Look Out Now!, hard on the heels of 2011’s self-titled debut.
 Such is the creative spark that there are already plans to return to the studio yet again in early 2013.

-Seems as if Brickell has finally found her musical home.
-She talks about the Gaddabouts, and her time with the New Bohemians in this new SER Sitdown …
+Seems as if Edie Brickell has finally found her musical home.
+She talks about the Gaddabouts, and her time with the New Bohemians in this new Something Else!
+Sitdown …

 NICK DERISO: What was it like in that whirlwind of attention initially surrounding the New Bohemians?
 You went from being knock-around Dallas bar band trying to make it to appearing on SNL and David Letterman, almost overnight.